nvidia-riva/tutorials/deploy-aks.md

             kubernetes.azure.com/agentpool: rivaserver
           ```

-4. Install nvidia gpu device plugin, Azure will not install it by default, Verify the installation with the following command:
+4. Install the NVIDIA GPU device plugin.
+Azure will not install it by default.
+Verify the installation with the following command:
     ```bash
     helm repo add nvdp https://nvidia.github.io/k8s-device-plugin
     helm repo update